ractivejs/ractivejs.github.io/legacy/0.8/Templates.md

 ## Transitions

-Another item in the set of things-that-look-like-attributes-but-aren't, {{{createLink 'transitions'}}} allow you to specify how elements should behave when they first get introduced to the DOM and when they get removed from it later:
+Another item in the set of things-that-look-like-attributes-but-aren't, [transitions](transitions.md) allow you to specify how elements should behave when they first get introduced to the DOM and when they get removed from it later:

 ```html
 <div fade-in>This element will fade in gradually when it renders</div>